Scheduling & planning your production

 Create a rough plan

-First, if you’d like to create a very rough plan of prep days, travel days and shooting days – with or without dates – you can do that on the overview page by going to the edit menu in the toolbar and clicking “Add a new production day”.
+First, if you’d like to create a very rough plan of prep days, travel days and shooting days – with or without dates – you can do that on the overview page by clicking on the “Add work day” button.
 You add the production day number and, if you’d like, the date.
 You can also add dates later.

 STEP 3: Call sheet types